 Note: The current DiskWarrior DVD cannot start up the MacBook Pros introduced since June 11, 2012.
 An updated disc that will also start up these recent Mac models will be released as soon as Apple, Inc. releases new startup files to Alsoft, Inc. and other developers.
 Some older iMacs with wireless keyboards have timing issues when starting up from any DVD.
 Instead of pressing the "C" key immediately upon start up, wait for the startup chime and then press the "Option" key.
 This will bring up the Startup Manager which will allow you to choose the DVD as a startup disk.
 If your wireless mouse is not working in the Startup Manager, use the arrow keys to choose the DVD, then press the "Return" key to continue starting up.

-To install, you must be started from OS X 10.3.9 through 10.9 with at least 512 MB RAM.
+To install, you must be started from OS X 10.3.9 through 10.10 with at least 512 MB RAM.
 More RAM may be required for large directories.
-DiskWarrior 4 version 4.4 is compatible with OS X 10.9 Mavericks.
-Alsoft recommends that you don't run DiskWarrior 4 version 4.0 while started from OS X 10.5 Leopard, 10.6 Snow Leopard, 10.7 Lion, 10.8 Mountain Lion or 10.9 Mavericks.
-Alsoft also recommends that you don't run DiskWarrior 4 version 4.1 while started from 10.6 Snow Leopard, 10.7 Lion, 10.8 Mountain Lion or 10.9 Mavericks.
+DiskWarrior 4 version 4.4 is compatible with OS X 10.10 Yosemite.
+Alsoft recommends that you don't run DiskWarrior 4 version 4.0 while started from OS X 10.5 Leopard, 10.6 Snow Leopard, 10.7 Lion, 10.8 Mountain Lion, 10.9 Mavericks or 10.10 Yosemite.
+Alsoft also recommends that you don't run DiskWarrior 4 version 4.1 while started from 10.6 Snow Leopard, 10.7 Lion, 10.8 Mountain Lion, 10.9 Mavericks or 10.10 Yosemite.
 Instead, you should download the free DiskWarrior 4 version 4.4 Disc Update.
 This free updater allows you to create a new startup disc containing DiskWarrior 4 version 4.4.

 If you plan to rebuild a Fusion Drive, you'll need to run DiskWarrior while started from OS X 10.8.2 or later.